eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+### 1.895
+- trustedly mustardly
+- show and hide loot options
+- needed to be reclicked
+- when you reload
+- OTTers don't like that task
+- but my new javascripts
+- cookiefantasticly
+- shoulder the load

 ### 1.894
 - lockfunction should use this instead of me (fix temporal rift crash introduced in 1.891)
 - changed unlockfunction for consistency